Pickle Juice Chicken Marinade Recipe

 Instructions

 - Make the marinade.
 Mix the dill pickle juice, light brown sugar, sea salt, black pepper, hot sauce, and cayenne pepper in a medium-sized mixing bowl until fully combined.
-Then, set the marinade aside.
+Set the marinade aside.

 - Soak the chicken.
 Place the chicken thighs in a 2-inch deep baking dish.
 Then, pour the prepared pickle juice marinade over the chicken, making sure it’s fully submerged.
 Cover the dish and refrigerate for 1-2 hours or up to 4 hours.